*13-18 May 2021

 Thursday: You will be met at Inverness train station/airport by your guide.
 You'll then be driven to that night's accomodation where you can check in before heading out for dinner.

-One we've set up camp, we'll relax as dinner, sip some wine and bask in the wildness of it all before retiring to the warmth of our sleeping bags.
+One we've set up camp, we'll relax as we eat dinner, sip some wine and bask in the wildness of it all before retiring to the warmth of our sleeping bags.

 It'll be back to base camp in the late afternoon for a cup of tea and a chance to relax around camp and take in the surroundings, keeping our eyes peeled for sea eagles soaring above and otters playing in the lochs.

-Sunday: Day 3!
-The journey back to civilisation.
-After having some breakfast and coffee and packing up camp, we'll hike out of the wilderness (taking a different route to the one we hike in on) and back to the waiting boat.
+Sunday: The journey back to civilisation.
+After having breakfast and coffee and packing up camp, we'll hike out of the wilderness (taking a different route to the one we hike in on), scrambling around the rocky coastline and back to our waiting transport.

 There'll be a chance to shower at that night's accomodation before celebrating our return from the wild with dinner at a local traditional pub.

-Monday: A chance for another relaxing guided day hike at another spot on the island.
+Monday: A chance for another guided day hike and scramble to the summit nother of the Cuillin Mountain peaks.

 Tuesday: You'll be driven back to the train station/airport to begin your journey back home.
 If there's time, we may even stop a local distillery on our for a quick tour and chance to buy some souvenirs.